Quick Verdict

 We tracked recovery time, soreness reduction, flexibility improvement, and value compared to competitors (Theragun, NormaTec, foam rollers, massage therapy).

-What Is Hyperice?
+Extra What Is Hyperice

 Hyperice is a recovery technology brand founded in 2011 by Anthony Katz.
 The brand is known for: